 Loki made a self-deprecating gesture.
 "I am Loki," he admitted, "but the myths have grown in the telling, I am certain."

-Loki glanced down at his forearm and smiled.
+Loki glanced down at his forearm.
 "I agree it is fortunate.
 But you say you study different beings.
 Are you then not a mortal?
 A human being of this planet?"

 Loki stiffened.
 "Oh?
 And do you hold me responsible for this?"

 "Not at all.
 I hope I didn't give you that impression.
 I simply would like to help you," he said with a sincere expression on his face.
 "I think—"

 Suddenly, the lights flickered and there was an explosion outside the window, followed by the sound of glass shattering.
 The window screen hit the ground with a loud crack.
 Aizen threw himself on top of Loki as shards of glass rained down upon them.